ThDiamant/FitbitAPI/report.md

     pass
 ```

+Having all the data stored in our MongoDB collection, we are ready to start creating some visualizations and investigate the wearer's sleep and activity patterns.
+We do that through the python module called "Streamlit".

 ## Give life to data through Streamlit

-Since we have completed the extraction of Fitbit data and we have save them to our MongoDb it's time to use Python Streamlit library in order to display them in a meaningful way.
+Streamlit is an open-source Python library that allows you to build interactive web applications with simple Python scripts.
+In our project we used it in order to visualize our Fitbit data and present them in a dashboard-like way.

-The first step, is to create a new separate file in order to execute it via `streamlit run streamlit_example.py`.
+In order to begin with streamlit, we create a new separate file in order to execute it via the command line like so: `streamlit run streamlit_example.py`.
 This command will launch a web UI page which will run in `http://localhost:8501/`.
-There is also possibility to assign another domain if you need to run it on a server but we wont analyze this part in the current article.
+There is also the possibility to assign another domain if you need to run it on a server but we will not analyze this part in the current article.

 The next step is to create a pandas dataframe by using the saved data.
 To fetch the required data, we need to execute a query in our MongoDb.
-This query should contains the target `type` and other fields like `dateTime`.
+This query should contain the document `type` and other fields like `data.dateTime`.
 Also, regex can be used for more complex queries.
 An example can be shown below:

 ``` json
 {